YasmeenKararty/Music-Score-Reader/README.md

 For this project, our goal is to develop an algorithm to parse music sheet images, produce the associated annotation, and implement a playback mechanism for the parsed musical notes.

 # This project includes:
-1- Parsing horizontally aligned music sheets.
+1) Parsing horizontally aligned music sheets.
-2- Generating ABC annotation.
+2) Generating ABC annotation.
-3- Music playback.
+3) Music playback.

+# Test Images
+1) Twinkle Twinkle sheet music.
+2) Jingle Bells sheet music.
+3) Bach sheet music.